|Meant For||Input/Software File Sizes||Output File Sizes||Available for Jobs Running ...||File Security||Special Considerations|

 - Request an adequate amount of disk space with "

-request_disk", to include the total amount of input data that has been copied into the job working directory from /mnt/gluster, and any large enough output that will be created in the job working directory before it is copied by the job into /mnt/gluster.
+request_disk", to include the total amount of input data that each job will copy into the job working directory from /mnt/gluster, and any output that will be created in the job working directory.

 See the below submit file, as an example, which would be submitted from within the user's home directory: